A Marketing Campaign Divided Against Itself Cannot Stand…

 Sara’s problem is not just the frustration about how her digital marketing is being executed.
 She has a strategy-level problem that affects her results, even if her separate consultants do great work individually.

-The problem is that while digital marketing breaks-up into different tactics and execution, they need to operate under one business strategy.
-And in fact, with things like PPC, SEO, and social media management, there is also overlap with tactics.
+The problem is that while digital marketing has separate tactical areas, they need to operate under one business strategy.
+And in fact, with things like PPC, SEO, and social media management, tactics should support each other.

-Obviously, PPC copy and keywords could be used as targets for SEO.
+PPC calls to action and keywords can be used as targets for SEO.
 And social media amplification of content is a now an important SEO tactic.
+It’s a fatal mistake to run an advertising campaign and not have the landing page design match the message of the ads.

 Sara needs an agency that handles digital marketing comprehensively.

 Sara’s story is Marketing 360’s.
-We developed our marketing software and services with a commitment to solving this “multiple vendor” problem for small businesses.
+We developed our marketing software and services with a commitment to solving the piecemeal problem for small businesses.

 We helped Sara out of the corner she was backed into.
-Our single interface marketing software is a miracle compared puting Facebook, Google Analytics, and Adwords together.
+Our single interface marketing software is a miracle compared to duct taping Facebook, Google Analytics, and Adwords together.
 She uses the platform to assign tasks to designers, writers, and video production.

 Now Sara has one person, her marketing executive, managing everything for her.
 One person to talk to in one place instead three, each doing their own thing.